aethonxei/Kira-X/README.md

 <details>
 <summary><b>❀ Update Kira-MD</b></summary>

-> **Use this option only if you want to update to the latest version of Jas-X. We've implemented a clever command-based method for performing the update, but keep in mind that using it will delete all files from the current version and replace them with the new version..
+> **Use this option only if you want to update to the latest version of Kira-X. We've implemented a clever command-based method for performing the update, but keep in mind that using it will delete all files from the current version and replace them with the new version..
 Only the database will be kept, so the Bot will need to be relinked.**

-**Commands to update Jas-X automatically**
+**Commands to update Kira-X automatically**

 ```bash
 grep -q 'bash\|wget' <(dpkg -l) || apt install -y bash wget && wget -O - https://raw.githubusercontent.com/aethonxei/Jas-X/main/termux.sh | bash